In games where damage flings a character around, stuns them or knocks them to the ground

 - In some Castlevania games, knockback can be avoided by crouching.

-- Viewtiful Joe has this as an ability you can buy, specifically called Ukemi.
+- Most Viewtiful Joe installments have this as an ability you can buy, specifically called Ukemi.
 If you zoom in right when you hit the ground, you'll flip back up and negate the damage, even though you already saw it subtracted from your lifebar.
-It won't help against hits that don't knock you back, though.
+It won't help against hits that don't knock you back, though, and doesn't always recover all your health if the attack is badly damaging.
+But if it is used miraculously, it can forgive that one mistake that might stop you from getting a perfect Rainbow V rank.

 - The Wonderful 101, from the same director, also has Ukemi.
 If you press jump button exactly the moment when you touch the ground after you've been hit — you negate the damage and get a few seconds of invincibility to show you recover animation.